Masashi-Lateolabrax/mujoco-xml-generator/README.md

 | impl   | Indicates implementation of new functions.                  |
 | remove | Indicates removal of files or directories.                  |

+If you want to commit changes while editing, please use the "-ing" suffix.
+For example, "impl-ing".

 ### How to treat the dependencies

 To record the dependencies